PatternsTechGit/PT_AzureSql_EFDataSeeding/README.md

 ## About this exercise

 Previously we developed a base structure of an api solution in Asp.net core that have just two api functions `GetLast3MonthBalances` & `GetLast3MonthBalances/{accountId}` which returns data of the last 3 months total balances.

 ![MicrosoftTeams-image (1)](https://user-images.githubusercontent.com/100709775/161592915-395a3983-2efb-459d-ac63-1815249193f7.png)

 There are 4 Projects in the solution.

 - **Entities** : This project contains DB models like User where each User has one Account and each Account can have one or many Transactions.
 There is also a Response Model of LineGraphData that will be returned as API Response.

-- **Infrastructure**: This project contains BBBankContext that servs as fake DBContext that populates one User with its coresponding Account that has three Transactions dated of last three months with hardcoded data.
+- **Infrastructure**: This project contains BBBankContext that serves as fake DBContext that populates one User with its corresponding Account that has three Transactions dated of last three months with hardcoded data.

 - **Services**: This project contains TranasacionService with the logic of converting Transactions into LineGraphData after fetching themfrom BBBankContext.

 - **BBBankAPI**: This project contains TransactionController with 2 GET methods `GetLast3MonthBalances` & `GetLast3MonthBalances/{accountId}` to call the TransactionService.

 ![MicrosoftTeams-image](https://user-images.githubusercontent.com/100709775/161592969-78e99e2b-070f-45a5-a15f-8299364f0554.png)